binaryf/fr/README.md

 # fr-tool

-An Easy to use find and replace tool for large files.
+* An Easy to use find and replace tool for large files.
-Its proven to be right.
+* Bugfree.
+* Fork it if needed.

 ## Source